NeVeSpl/NTypewriter/readme.md

 ### Change log

-0.1.0 - introduce local configuration that can be used inside template file, to achieve that some breaking changes were made to the structure of global configuration file
+0.1.0 - introduces local configuration that can be used inside template file, to achieve that some breaking changes were made to the structure of global configuration file